Honors Program > Curriculum > Honors Capstone

 The Honors Senior Thesis is a significant study of a topic of interest to the student, and is conducted in close consultation with two faculty members serving as thesis advisor and faculty reader.
 The thesis can be a piece of in-depth research or a creative project with a research supplement.
 Careful planning is required at all stages of the process, and students are required to submit a thesis proposal the quarter before the thesis will be completed.
 Thesis students will present a summary of their research or creative process at the Honors Student Conference and display their thesis poster format at the conference and the Honors Senior Gala.
 Listed below is detailed information about the Honors Senior Thesis option.
-Students interested in completing a thesis should pick up a Thesis packet from either Honors Program office (990 W. Fullerton, Suite 1300, or 25 E. Jackson, Suite 1620).
+Students interested in completing a thesis should pick up a Thesis packet from the Honors Program office (990 W. Fullerton, Suite 1300).

 Read what one recent Honors Program graduate told us:

 "My Honors Senior Thesis became the writing sample and cornerstone of all my applications.
 It was by a wide margin the most important thing I did as an undergraduate, and perhaps the singular reason for my grad school admissions successes."Adam Syvertsen (2016) – Accepted to Northwestern University, PhD in English